ibm-cloud-docs/assistant/skill-search-add.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Building a search skill
+# Beta: Building a search skill
 {: #skill-search-add}

 An assistant uses a *search skill* to route complex customer inquiries to the {{site.data.keyword.discoveryfull}} service. {{site.data.keyword.discoveryshort}} treats the user input as a search query.
 It finds information that is relevant to the query from an external data source and returns it to the assistant.